 Neil’s lung tumour was behind his heart so wasn’t seen on his X-ray

+I wish I’d known sooner that anyone with lungs can get lung cancer.
+It doesn’t matter if you’ve smoked or not, how old you are, or what your background is - I’m proof of that.

+In October 2023, I developed a cough which I put down to stress from a drawn-out planning application.
+By December, it was still there.
+As a pharmacist, I knew coughs can linger, but this one didn’t go away.
+I was prescribed antibiotics and sent for a chest X-ray, which came back clear.
+That gave me false reassurance because my lung tumour was behind my heart and couldn’t be seen on the scan.

+By March, the cough was still persistent, and I’d also developed headaches.
+I went back to the GP twice, and after the second visit I was referred urgently for CT and MRI scans.
+The results showed stage 4 lung cancer that had already spread to my brain.
+A liquid biopsy later confirmed it was ALK+, and I was prescribed targeted treatment.

-I wish I'd known sooner that anyone with lungs can get lung cancer, it doesn’t discriminate by smoking history, age, or background.
+I wish I’d known sooner that anyone with lungs can get lung cancer.
+It doesn’t matter if you’ve smoked, how old you are, or what your background is.
 I’m proof of that.

-When I received my diagnosis on 3 April 2024, I was 59 -it was stage 4 ALK+ lung cancer.
-I’d been experiencing a persistent cough and coughing up blood.
-During October 2023, I developed a cough which I put down to stress from a protracted planning application.
-By early December, the cough was still there but as a pharmacist I knew that sometimes coughs do take a while to clear.
-I was given antibiotics and a chest x-ray, which came back all clear, giving me false reassurance as my primary lung tumour was behind my heart so wouldn't be visible on an x-ray.

-By March the cough was still there so I returned to the GPs twice.
-On the second appointment I was put on an urgent referral pathway for CT and MRI scans, by now I had developed a persistent headache.
-The scans revealed stage 4 lung cancer which had already spread to my brain.
-After further tests including a liquid biopsy, we got the result we were waiting for - the cancer was ALK+ and I was prescribed targeted treatment.

-I wish I'd known sooner that anyone with lungs can get lung cancer, it does not discriminate by smoking history, age, or background, I am proof of that.

 “We’ve moved to somewhere more manageable, which has given us more time to do what's most important - spending time together doing the things we love.” - Neil